 You can feel the effect of Poisson's ratio when you insert a rubber stopper or a cork in a bottle.
 The Poisson's ratio of rubber is about 0.5, while cork is about 0.0.
 If you try to push a rubber stopper into the neck of a bottle, the material above the neck will shorten and thicken, making it difficult to insert into the bottle.
-The harder you push, the more the stopper will expand in the transverse direction, and this expansion is about 50% of the compression in the axial direction.
+The harder you push, the more the stopper will expand in the transverse direction, and this expansion is about 50% of the compression in becomes longer and skinnier under an axial load the axial direction.
 Natural cork is made from the bark of the cork oak tree, and does not expand transversely when you push on it.
 The only resistance comes from compressing the cork in the bottle neck, and friction.